ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Compromised REE {#compromised-ree}

 It is possible that the REE of a device is compromised.
+We have already seen examples of attacks on the public Internet of billions of compromised devices being used to mount DDoS attacks.
+A compromised REE can be used for such an attack but it cannot tamper with the TEE's code or data in doing so.
+A compromised REE can, however, launch DoS attacks against the TEE.

-If the REE is compromised, several DoS attacks may be launched.
-The compromised REE may terminate the TEEP Broker such that TEEP transactions cannot reach the TEE, or might drop or delay messages between a TAM and a TEEP Agent.
+The compromised REE
+may terminate the TEEP Broker such that TEEP transactions cannot reach the TEE, or might drop or delay messages between a TAM and a TEEP Agent.
 However, while a DoS attack cannot be prevented, the REE cannot access